Forgetting where you placed your keys or struggling to recall someone’s name are rites of passage for many of us as we age.

 But even though we expect such struggles, it doesn’t make them any easier to accept.
 Fortunately, there are some simple things you can do that may help slow memory decline.

-A decade-long study of more than 29,000 older adults — age 60 and older — in China has found that the following half-dozen healthy-lifestyle factors are associated with a slower rate of memory decline.
+A decade-long study of more than 29,000 older adults — age 60 and older — in China found that the following half-dozen healthy lifestyle factors are associated with a slower rate of memory decline.

-That study finding held true even among the 20% of participants who have the apolipoprotein E (APOE) gene, the strongest known risk factor for Alzheimer’s disease and similar dementias.
+That study finding, published in a journal of the British Medical Association in 2023, held true even among the 20% of participants who have the apolipoprotein E (APOE) gene, the strongest known risk factor for Alzheimer’s disease and similar dementias.

 Eating a healthy diet